-Tropical Storm Eta roars toward Florida as hurricane watches, state of emergency declared
+Tropical Storm Eta roars toward Florida as hurricane warning, state of emergency declared

-Parts of Florida may see up to 18 inches of rain from Tropical Storm Beta
+Parts of Florida may see up to 18 inches of rain from Tropical Storm Eta

 A strengthened Tropical Storm Eta is roaring across Cuba on Sunday with Florida in its sights after leaving dozens dead in Central America.

-The National Hurricane Center (NHC) said as of Sunday morning that Eta is packing maximum sustained winds of 60 mph, and is located about 280 miles south-southeast of Miami, moving northeast at 12 mph.
+The National Hurricane Center (NHC) said as of Sunday morning that Eta is packing maximum sustained winds of 65 mph, and is located about 235 miles south-southeast of Miami, moving north at 14 mph.

-"Eta inland over east-central Cuba," the NHC said in its latest advisory.
+"Hurricane and storm surge warnings issued for the Florida Keys and Florida Bay," the NHC said in its latest advisory.
 "Expected to produce dangerous storm surge, flash floods, and strong winds over portions of Cuba and Florida."

 SOUTHEAST SEES RAIN AHEAD OF TROPICAL DEPRESSION ETA, NORTHWEST SEES MOUNTAIN SNOW